eda3/edv/docs-en/04_testing/05_testing_tools_and_automation.md

 # edv - Testing Tools and Automation

-This document outlines the testing tools, frameworks, and automation approaches used in the edv project to ensure consistent, reliable testing.
+This document outlines the testing tools, frameworks, and automation approaches planned for the edv project to ensure consistent, reliable testing.

 ## Testing Tools and Frameworks